gluster/gdeploy/docs/source/subscription.rst

  [RH-subscription]
  action=register
- username=bilbobaggins
+ username=user@redhat.com
- # use a valid username in place of bilbobaggins
+ # use a valid username in place of user@redhat.com
  password=shire46
  # use a valid password in place of shire46
  auto-attach=true